garethdaine/acbanners/README.md

 Once you have copied all files to your Magento root, log out of the admin and log back in to enable the plugin.

-To setup the plugin correctly you must make sure that jQuery is setup to use no conflict mode:
+To setup the plugin correctly you must make sure that jQuery is setup to use no conflict mode within your themes primary JavaScript file:

-`jQuery.noConflict()`
+`$j = jQuery.noConflict();`

+If you are already using jQuery in no conflict mode, then please ignore this part.

 ## Frontend Usage